• Skip to primary navigation

 • It is an easy one-pot meal that is packed with plenty of healthy vegetables.

-• It can also be eaten on its own or served with rice, mashed potatoes, pasta, or bread.
+• It can also be eaten on its own or served with rice, mashed potatoes, pasta, thick slices of bread or bread rolls.

 • This Hungarian Goulash can be made gluten-free - just leave out the flour.